celulaproject/celula/README.md

 The main conclusions we can deduce from previous work are:

-- Apparently we do not have other option than to trust the Infrastructure as a Service providers (IaaS) that they will enable safe cross-tenant sharing.
-That is if we want to make use of the amazing economies of scale they offer.
+- If we want to make use of the economies of scale IaaS providers offer, we do not have other option than to trust that they will enable safe cross-tenant sharing and respect the agreed contracts.
 - It is our responsibility to use software that is resistant to side-channel attacks.

 ## Proposition